FilipFilev/FilipFilev/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/iOdhk1BSNJ7PsQRUN3/giphy.gif" width="300"/>
 </div>Hello, i'm Filip from Sofia, Bulgaria.
-Student of SoftUni..
+Student of SoftUni.

 - :telescope: I have been working as a specialist in computer networks and systems for 6 years.